 Students selecting this option will still be required to complete 30 credits.
-Instead of M.S. thesis courses, students will either take eighteen C.S. or E.C.E. elective credits; or twelve C.S. or E.C.E. elective credits and three project course credits with the Department Chair's or advisor's permission.
+Instead of MS thesis courses, students will either take eighteen CS or ECE elective credits; or fifteen CS or ECE elective credits and three project course credits, or twelve CS or ECE elective credits and six project course credits with the Department Chair's or advisor's permission.